Skip to Content

 Course Fees

-Course fees offset the cost of additional requirements needed for the efficient operation of certain SBMI courses.
+Course fees offset the cost of additional requirements needed for the efficient operation of certain courses.
 These fees cover the cost of items like test materials for professional exam preparation or licensing fees for other resources provided within the course curriculum.

 Back to Top